adel-taleb/Outliers_detection/README.md

 ## Repository Structure
 The updated structure of this branch includes:

-fast_api/: Contains the FastAPI application code for serving outlier detection and distribution shift scoring.
+- **fast_api/:** Contains the FastAPI application code for serving outlier detection.
-.gitignore: Specifies files and folders to be ignored in version control.
+- **.gitignore:** Specifies files and folders to be ignored in version control.
-README.md: This file, providing an overview and instructions for the project. outliers_detection.py: Main script implementing outlier detection algorithms. outliers_tester.py: Script for testing and validating the trained models. requirements.txt: List of dependencies required to run the project. train.ipynb: Jupyter notebook for model training and experimentation. tester.ipynb: Jupyter notebook for testing the outlier detection models.
+- **README.md:** This file, providing an overview and instructions for the project.
+- **outliers_detection.py:** Main script implementing outlier detection algorithms.
+- **outliers_tester.py:** Script for testing and validating the trained models.
+- **requirements.txt:** List of dependencies required to run the project.
+- **train.ipynb:** Jupyter notebook for model training and experimentation.
+- **tester.ipynb:** Jupyter notebook for testing the outlier detection models.
+- **download_model.py:** Script to download the models.

 ## Setup Instructions
 1. **Clone the Repository:**